-An overview of the main topics and issues in Artificial Intelligence (AI).
+This course is an overview of the main topics and issues in Artificial Intelligence (AI).
 This course studies the philosophy and history of the field, presents a view of AI that is centered around the notion of an agent acting on an environment.
 Topics include searching, planning, ontologies, uncertain reasoning, and learning as problems faced by our agents.
 Overview of more specialized files such as natural language processing and robotics will be covered as time permits.
-Prerequisites: CS 310, or consent of the instructor.
+Prerequisites: CS 233 or CS 310, or consent of the instructor.